erew70/goodbye_goguardian_dns/README.md

     - Monitoring
     - Safety

   So when you bootup your chromebook and login to your school account, your chromebook will send a request to this domain.
 When succesful, the domain will put the GoGuardian Extension on your chromebook.
-Meaning that this domain is used specifically to host the extension for schools. e
-  Every GoGuardian Extension uses this domain.
-However, each and every school/district is given a different and unique GoGuardiam Extension.
-What makes each one stand out and unique is that the Extension ID is different from school to school because the software is paid.
-Which is why most scripts you find online that uses an extension ID specifically to disable goguardian will most likely not work.
-Every school/district has their own uniaue GoGuardian Extension ID.
-My theory on the purpose of a unique ID is to check if it has been paid or pirated, may also be unique to link the extension and admin account to a specific district/school during setup.
-Pirated GoGuardian Extensions probably serve no use because they are likely linked to a specific district/schoool admin account where all the filtering happems and monitoring with that specific admin account.
-So in short you have little to no control over a pirated copy at all.

 10. **extapi.goguardian.com**: This domain likely refers to the API (Application Programming Interface) used by GoGuardian.
 APIs allow different software systems to communicate with each other.
 In the context of GoGuardian, the API likely facilitates data exchange between the GoGuardian platform and the extensions installed on student devices (explained further in 9).